-Parks that have been identified with a rating 4 or under are included in the preparation of the annual works program.
+Parks that have been identified with a condition rating of 4 or under are included in the preparation of the annual works program.
 Some are specifically included in the Long Term Financial Plan and some addressed through allocation of provisional renewal funding.